About the Summer Reading Challenge

 What to read on the Summer Reading Challenge

-Children can also read eBooks from our collections on Borrowbox
+Children can also read eBooks and eAudiobooks from our collections on Borrowbox